albar965/littlenavmap-manual/src/en/CUSTOMPROCEDURE.rst

 -  ``Runways``: List of available runways for the airport.
 Shows runway name, length, width, magnetic heading, surface and lighting status.
 -  ``Entry distance to runway threshold``: Distance from the initial fix to the runway.
-Default is 3 nautical miles.
+Default is 3 NM.
 -  ``Entry altitude above runway``: Altitude of the initial fix above runway elevation.
-Default is 1000 feet.
+Default is 1,000 ft.
 -  ``Approach slope``: Shows the slope angle calculated from the given distance and altitude.
 The default values for distance and altitude give a 3.1 degree slope.

 A click on the ``OK`` button or a double click into the list ``Runways`` closes the dialog and creates the approach.

 .. figure:: ../images/proc_custom.jpg